 Mountain bike helmets are specialized helmets that are designed to protect the rider’s head from a major crash.
 They are well ventilated even at low speeds, and are often built with visors to protect riders from mud, rain, and sun.

 The better helmets provide rear-head coverage, and some provide full face protection with a wraparound chin bar.
 These helmets are ideal for downhill mountain biking and park riding.
 Here are some things to think about when selecting a mountain bike helmet.

-What to look for in a MTB Helmet
+What to Look for in an MTB Helmet

 There are two styles of mountain bike helmets to consider; the first is the open face design.
 An open face model resembles a traditional road bike helmet and is typically lightweight, aerodynamic, well-ventilated and provides coverage to the side and back of the head.